vinsonf/FlappyLearning/README.md

     nbChild:1               // number of child by breeding }

-//Update options at any time
+// Update options at any time
 ne.set({options});

 // Generate first or next generation var generation = ne.nextGeneration();

-//When an network is over -> save this score ne.networkScore(generation[x], <score = 0>);
+// When an network is over -> save this score ne.networkScore(generation[x], <score = 0>);
 ```